 CCR cave classes taught in the North Florida Springs.
 Jim Wyatt is a CCR cave instructor through NSS-CDS and IANTD.
-Jim has taught and certified a few hundred cave divers over the years and has been teaching cave diving on CCR's for about seven years.
+Jim has taught and certified a few hundred cave divers over the years.
 You can take your CCR Cave class with Jim on most any rebreather out there.
 The CCR cave class is for the CCR diver who has never been trained as a cave diver -OR- for the CCR diver who has been trained as an Open Circuit cave diver.
 If you are already certified as an open circuit cave diver the class usually takes four days to complete.
-Jim lives in High Springs, FL and does not require you to pay him any motel/hotel or travel fees.

-The total course fee for the full CCR cave program is $2400.
-Jim also has nice lodging options for you.
+Jim has nice lodging options for you.
 See The Lodging Here

-The course usually takes seven days.
+The course takes a minimum of nine days.
 In order to enroll in the CCR Cave class you must be a certified rebreather diver with a recognized training agency and a minimum of twenty five dives and thirty five hours of logged rebreather diving on the rebreather to be used during the course.

 Cave formations and terminology.